AlbertoElias/uniswap-v2-clone/README.md

 2. If not, the app will prompt you to switch to Optimism.
 Accept the prompt on Metamask.
 3. Use the [Optimism bridge](https://app.optimism.io/bridge/deposit) to send over some ETH and/or USDC to the Optimism network.
 4. Enjoy swapping in the app!

+I added Chainlink as an example of how it would work with multiple tokens.
+There is no specific pool between USDC/LINK or ETH/LINK, so swapping won't work though..

 ### Sepolia setup